commonpike/kw.nl.processing.library-example/README.md

  - ExampleFooLibrary/README.md is not required.

 Again according to the guidelines, you need to have two files on a public location with a fixed url.
-I keep a copy of those to files in the `dist/` folder:
+This is what you will ‘publish’.
+I keep a copy of those two files in the `dist/` folder:

  - a HTML summary ; see `dist/summary.html`
  - a zip file with the required files in it; see `dist/ExampleFooLibrary.zip` on GIT

+Put these files online (I use github.io) and communicate the urls with the Processing maintainers.
+If they agree to publish it, apparently they will check the library.properties in the published zip regularly to see if there is a new version.

 See also:
 https://github.com/processing/processing/wiki/Library-Guidelines